 Monday - Friday

 RI.6.1/RL.
-6.1 Cite textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+6.1 Cite textual evidence to support analysis of what the text says explicitly as well as inferences are drawn from the text.

 RI.6.2/ RL.
 6.2 Examine a grade-appropriate informational/ literary text.